 TNM staging for prostate cancer

-Doctors in the UK now use a tool called the Cambridge Prognostic Group (CPG) to divide prostate cancer into 5 groups.
+Doctors in the UK now use a tool called the Cambridge Prognostic Group (CPG).
+This divides prostate cancer into 5 groups.
+This helps them recommend if you need treatment and the type of treatment you need.
 The CPG uses information about:

 It's important to know that the CPG system does not apply if you have cancer that has already spread to other parts of the body.
 This is metastatic or advanced prostate cancer.